|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Built by Supermarine in the United Kingdom as model HF Mk.
 VIII (High Altitude Fighter) type 360.
 Delivered to the Royal Air Force (RAF) as Spitfire serial number MT675.
 Disassembled and shipped as cargo aboard SS Lanarkshire arriving in Australia on July 27, 1944.

-On July 27, 1944 assigned to the Royal Australian Air Force (RAAF) as Spitfire A58-528.
+On July 27, 1944 assigned to the Royal Australian Air Force (RAAF) as Spitfire serial number A58-528.
 On July 29, 1944 reassembled by 2 Air Depot (2 AD).
 On September 11, 1944 assigned to 14 ARD reseve aircraft pool then to 14 ARD for fuel tank and coolant pipe repairs.

 RAAF Aircraft Status Card - Spitfire A58-528